FirebirdSQL/saturnin-sdk/examples/apps/print_file/README.rst

 Saturnin print file application
 ===============================

-This sample application prints text files with optional syntax highlight.
+This sample application uses text reader and writer microservices from saturnin-core package to print text files with optional syntax highlight.